ashleychontos/pySYD/docs/quickstart.rst

     cd ~/path/to/local/pysyd/directory
     pysyd setup --verbose

-You may have noticed that, for this last point, we used the optional :term:`--verbose<-v, --verbose>` command, which *should* print the following output:
+You may have noticed that for this last point, we used the optional :term:`--verbose<-v, --verbose>` command, which will print the following:

 .. code-block::